jacobdeichert/mask/README.md

 ~~~
 ```

-And finally, try running one of your commands!
+Then, try running one of your commands!

 ~~~sh
 mask build